-At these unprecedented times we are being asked to do unprecedented things.
-We have been hearing a lot about big decisions being made that were never made before, such as: not coding those whose hearts go silent in the hospital if they have COVID-19, because the effects are futile and it’s better to use the physician’s talent and time on those who are salvageable.
-Personal protective gear that physician’s need is having to be re-cycled, worn over again and in some cases not even used at all because there is none.
-The Huffington Post reported on March 25th that in Spain “out of 40,000 confirmed cases of coronavirus in the country, 5,400 — nearly 14% — are medical professionals.”
-Doctors are dying due to lack of personal protective gear and overwork.
-Funeral homes are limited to 10 attendees in person and the rest is “live streamed”.
-This has led us into unfamiliar territory echoing in almost Shakespearean style we are asking things like: “To wear or not wear a mask out in public?”
+At these unprecedented times, we are being asked to do unprecedented things.
+We have been hearing a lot about big decisions being made that were never made before, such as: not coding those whose hearts go silent in the hospital if they have COVID-19 because the effects are futile and it’s better to use the physician’s talent and time on those who are salvageable.
+Personal protective gear that physicians need has to be re-cycled, worn over again, and in some cases, not even used at all because there is none.
+The Huffington Post reported on March 25th that in Spain, “out of 40,000 confirmed cases of coronavirus in the country, 5,400 — nearly 14% — are medical professionals.”
+Doctors are dying due to a lack of personal protective gear and overwork.
+Funeral homes are limited to 10 attendees in person, and the rest is “live-streamed.”
+This has led us into unfamiliar territory, echoing in almost Shakespearean style.
+We are asking things like: “To wear or not wear a mask out in public?”
 Wearing a mask means you’re taking it away from someone who really needs it – like a nurse in Spain.
-It’s the same thing with gloves and do gloves stop you from touching your face?
+It’s the same thing with gloves, and do gloves stop you from touching your face?
 Then there’s the issue of groceries: how do you shop for them?
-In person or delivery?
+In-person or delivery?
 Do you hoard and take away from others?
 Do you purchase with prudence to respect the needs of others?

 Let’s take some responsibility.